** Please Note:

 Eben Y'israel is the "Stone of Israel

-Ẓeba'ot "of Hosts" is frequently found in relation to the Sacred Name and the title Elohim as in Adonai Elohe Ẓeba'ot ("Adonai, G-d of Hosts") or simply "God of Hosts," or most frequently, "יהוה of Hosts."
-It is noteworthy that the name יהוה Ẓeba'ot is more than once directly associated with the Ark, which was the symbol of G-d's presence in the midst of the hosts of His people (see Numbers 10:35,36; I Samuel 4:4; and II Samuel 6: 2).
-Later, and especially in prophetic usage, the word was transferred to the heavenly hosts, or rather the heavenly hosts were added to the earthly hosts.
-For this idea of heavenly hosts joining their forces with those of G-d's people, or fighting on behalf of G-d's servants, compare Judges 5:20; II Kings 6:16,17; Psalm.
-34:7.
+Ẓeba'ot "of Hosts" is frequently found in relation to the Sacred Name and the title Elohim as in Adonai Elohe Ẓeba'ot ("Adonai, G-d of Hosts") or simply "God of Hosts," or Adonai Savuot, or most frequently, "יהוה of Hosts."
+It is noteworthy that the name יהוה Ẓeba'ot is more than once directly associated with the Ark, which was the symbol of God's presence in the midst of the hosts of His people (see Numbers 10:35,36; I Samuel 4:4; and II Samuel 6: 2).
+Later, and especially in prophetic usage, the title transferred to the heavenly hosts, or rather the heavenly hosts were added to the earthly hosts in human estamation.
+For this idea of heavenly hosts joining their forces with those of God's people or fighting on behalf of God's servants, compare Judges 5:20; II Kings 6:16,17, Psalm.
+34:7.The Seventy Two Hidden Names of G-d

-Then the angel of G-d, who had been going in front of the Israelite camp, moved and went behind them, and the pillar of cloud moved away from in front of them and stood behind them.
+Then the angel of God, who had been going in front of the Israelite camp, moved and went behind them, and the pillar of cloud moved away from in front of them and stood behind them.

 And he came between the camp of Egypt and the camp of Israel, and there were the cloud and the darkness, and it illuminated the night, and one did not draw near the other all night long.